 These healthy lunches for kids pack a plant-powered protein punch

 It’s a never-ending struggle to keep kids away from the high-fat junk food in the lunch line (read: cheese pizza, chicken nuggets and sugary drinks), which is why it’s best to pack their lunch instead.
-Plant-packed healthy lunches for kids should contain protein, fiber, anti-oxidants and nutrients to nourish their bodies — and yours.
+Plant-packed healthy lunches for kids should contain protein, fiber, antioxidants and nutrients to nourish their bodies — and yours.

 The most recent USDA “MyPlate” guidelines actually recommend that vegetables, grains and fruits make up three-quarters of your plate at each meal, downgrading both animal protein and dairy substantially from the former “food pyramid” model — and the current 2015 Dietary Guidelines for Americans suggest eating lots of different nutrient-dense foods, while reducing saturated fats, processed foods and added sugars.
 If this sounds like a hassle that’s going to cost you a lot of money and time, think again.
-By using the same healthy ingredients when packing everbody’s lunches, you actually save money and time.
+By using the same healthy ingredients when packing everybody’s lunches, you actually save money and time.

 - Bagel and hummus